Help the Fire Department

 Porch Lights On

 If you have called 911 for any reason and are awaiting our response, turn on your front porch light.
 Do this only if you can safely do so.
 This helps the emergency responders more easily locate your residence.
-Available on the market are those front porch lights that flash on and off further designating your home as the residence in need of assistance.
+Front porch lights that flash on-and-off can further designate your home as the residence in need of assistance.

 Try to have your medical insurance information available for emergencies by keeping current cards in an easily accessible location.